Other Pages

 This provides a very simple means to see your changes before you commit and push them to Heroku.

-Control-C is a way of closing or cancelling terminal programs.
-Since rails server will run forever, you need to interrupt it with Control-C.
+Control-c is a way of closing or cancelling terminal programs.
+Since rails server runs forever, you need to interrupt it with Control-c.

 Next Step: